 The backstory of an awkward young man with limited prospects who hates his life rang true with a lot of kids, and still does.
 Luke Skywalker’s coming-of-age is what gives the film its heart and helps it rise above what Alec Guinness described as the “banality” of the dialog in the script.
 My father, despite being an ex-marine himself, got a bit motion sick during the Death Star run.
 Nevertheless, having grown up with Buck Rogers and Flash Gordon serials, he recognized the similarities which Lucas used in creating the film’s overall structure.
 By building on the work of the previous generation, George Lucas created a film that attracted young and old alike.

 Hey, I’m a Believer!

 I walked into the theater a skeptic and walked out into the hot June night a hard-core, rock-solid, Stars Wars fan.
 I quickly joined the fan club, got the Kenner figures, got the models, got the soundtrack, and got the books.
 The only books at the time, however, were the novelization of the film (1976) and Splinter of the Mind’s Eye (1978), both by Alan Dean Foster, who also wrote Star Trek Log One, which I cover in another article (see link).

-I still have those books.
-The gold cover of the movie novelization is wrinkled from when my brother and I fought over reading it in 1978 (see left).
+I still have those books (see above).
+The gold cover of the movie novelization is wrinkled from when my brother and I fought over reading it in 1978.
 Some pictures later fell out, which I saved and put back.
 The binding fell apart in the 1990s and it is now held together by electrician’s tape.
 The dog-eared pages are now yellowed and stained.
-I took it with me wherever I moved throughout middle school, high school, and college.
-I probably haven’t read it in 20 to 25 years, but I could no more get rid of it than I could sever a limb or a memory.
+I took them with me wherever I moved throughout middle school, high school, and college.
+I probably haven’t read them in 20 to 25 years, but I could no more get rid of them than I could sever a limb or a memory.